Toteya/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 * -6.
 Write a Bash script that stops 4-to_infinity_and_beyond process.

 * -7.
-Write a Bash script that displays:
+Write a Bash script that ignores a SIGTERM signal.

 * -8.
 Write a Bash script that kills the process 7-highlander.